YemaneZewdu/InstagramClone/README.md

 The following **required** functionality is completed:

+- [x] User can view the last 20 posts submitted to "Instagram".
+- [x] The user should switch between different tabs - viewing all posts (feed view), capture (camera and photo gallery view) and profile tabs (posts made) using fragments and a Bottom Navigation View.
+(2 points)

+The following **required** functionality is completed:

 - [X] User can sign up to create a new account using Parse authentication.
 - [X] User can log in and log out of his or her account.
 - [X] The current signed in user is persisted across app restarts.